-To show the behaviour of the heuristic, we present one experiment where we chose a vertex far from the best solution as the starting point.
-Figure 5 presents a bar chart with the values of the f_I objective function.
-We can note a local maximum, which was reached in the seventh iteration.
-To go beyond it, the search strategy had to insist along six iterations before the value of the objective function started to increase again.
+To show the behaviour of the heuristic, we present one experiment where we chose a vertex far from the best solution as the starting-point.
+Figure 5 presents a bar chart with the values of the $f_1$ objective function.
+We note a local maximum, which was reached in the seventh iteration.
+Six additional iterations were necessary before the value of the objective function started to increase again.
 We found the optimum solution at the fourteenth iteration.
-In this experiment, the stopping condition was eight iterations without improvement in the f_I objective function.
+In this experiment, the stopping condition was eight iterations without any improvement in the $f_1$ objective function.

 In the experiment, an MST vertex far from the ideal solution was the seed of the exploration procedure.
-With this choice, we intended to show how the search strategy escapes from local maximums.
-In a real case, we should select a starting point that reduces the iterations needed to find an optimum solution.
-Considering the character of hierarchal division methods, a good starting point is a vertex located in the centre of the tree.
-Our tests show that adopting a central vertex as starting point reduces the number of evaluations to find the best solution.
+With this choice, we intended to show how the search strategy escapes from local maxima.
+In a real case, we should select a starting-point that reduces the iterations needed to find an optimum solution.
+Considering the character of hierarchal division methods, a good starting-point is a vertex located in the centre of the tree.
+Our tests show that adopting a central vertex as starting-point reduces the number of evaluations to find the best solution.